- Fiction, Creative Nonfiction, and Poetry Mentor

-Her writing has appeared in Prairie Schooner, Green Mountains Review, Indiana Review, South Dakota Review, Connecticut Review, Sugar House Review, EAT and Homegrown in Florida: An Anthology of Florida Childhoods, among other journals and anthologies and she is a contributor for the podcast, Swamp Radio.
-She is the recipient of a Nebraska Arts Fellowship and has been awarded residencies at Virginia Center for the Creative Arts and the Hambidge Center.
-She teaches in the University of Nebraska at Omaha’s low-res MFA program.
-Teri lives in Jacksonville, Florida with her husband and two children where she sings in a cover band.
+Her poetry, fiction and non-fiction/memoir have appeared in The Rumpus, Prairie Schooner, Green Mountains Review, Flock, Indiana Review, South Dakota Review, Connecticut Review, Sugar House Review, Fifteen Views of Jacksonville and Homegrown in Florida: An Anthology of Florida Childhoods, among other journals and anthologies.
+She has written and performed live on stage for the "Prairie Home Companion of Florida" (and also a podcast), Swamp Radio and is the recipient of a Nebraska Arts Fellowship and has been awarded residencies at Virginia Center for the Creative Arts and the Hambidge Center.
+She has taught in Creighton University's MFA Program, at the University of North Florida, and in the University of Nebraska at Omaha’s low-res MFA program.
+Teri lives in Jacksonville, Florida and for many years was the lead singer in the band Grimm White Steed.